 He chuckled.
 "That's fine.
 Come on."
-He stood, then reached his hand out for her.
+He stood, then reached his hand out to her.

 When she took it, he pulled her close.
-Lowering the zipper of her jacket, exposing a bit of her firm breasts, he whispered, "Maybe we can skip that walk after breakfast."
+Lowering the zipper of her jacket, exposing a hint of her firm breasts, he whispered, "Maybe we can skip that walk after breakfast."

 His eyes remained focused on her chest as he spoke, and then he lowered the zipper even more.
 She shuddered at the touch of his fingers on her skin, offered a faint moan as he lowered his head, and his warm, moist lips touched where his eyes had been.